autonomical1/ObsidianBackup/10th Grade/AP Physics 2/Homework/Chapter 21 Homework.md

 # Questions
 4)
 	a) Since $W = -q\Delta V$, and there is no change in $\Delta V$, there is no change in work.
-	b) There is no change in electric potential energy, because there is no work acted. c)
+	b) There is no change in electric potential energy, because there is no work on either of c)
 	d)
 7)